 Implications of UI systems with time-limited benefits have been investigated in the theoretical search literature (e.g. Mortensen, 1977; Burdett 1979 and van den Berg, 1990).
-The rationale for setting limits is that reducing the potential UI will increase the job search of the unemployed worker while UI exhaustion is approaching, because the worker will not want to risk running out of income.
-Empirically the 'spike' in the exit rate from unemployment at the exhaustion of the UI is a well-established result in labour economics (see, e.g. Mofitt, 1985; Katz & Meyer, 1990; and Meyer, 1990).
-For a systematic review of unemployment benefit exhaustion as an incentive effect on job finding rate, see Filges et al. (2012).
-Their meta-analysis-pooling seven different European countries, the US and Canada- finds a statistically significant exhaustion effect.
-Thus shortening the PBD may reduce the share of long and unproductive job searches.
-However, this result may not carry over to Denmark, because of the possibility of receiving other social benefits (some unlimited in time).
+The rationale for setting limits is that reducing the potential UI will increase the job search of the unemployed worker whilst UI exhaustion is approaching, because the worker will not want to risk running out of income.
+Empirically the 'spike' in the exit rate from unemployment at the exhaustion of the UI is a well-established result in labour economics (see, e.g. Moffitt, 1985; Katz & Meyer, 1990; and Meyer, 1990).
+For a systematic review of unemployment benefit exhaustion as an incentive effect on job finding rate, see Filges et al. (2013).
+Their meta-analysis - pooling seven different European countries, the US and Canada - finds a statistically significant exhaustion effect.
+Thus shortening the potential benefit durations (PBD) may reduce the share of long and unproductive job searches.
+However, these studies refer to short-term unemployed.